-As of January 2017, work is progressing rapidly with much of the exterior nearing completion.
-The approx. 24,000-square-foot, two-story building, expected to be completed in May 2017, is quite visible and there’s palpable excitement about it throughout our school-community.
+As of March 2017, work is progressing rapidly with much of the exterior nearing completion.
+The approx. 24,000-square-foot, two-story building, expected to be completed in May-June 2017, is quite visible and there’s palpable excitement about it throughout our school-community.

 WMS faculty and staff are planning for its opening this fall for the 2017-18 school year.

 Questions: Please call Amy Kendziorski, Waimea Middle School Principal (808) 464-9902.